One Hour Tour: Dreamfall Chapters

 It’s the same with the gameplay – there isn’t actually a whole lot of it.
 You wander around Stark or Arcadia, looking at things, and talking to people, so it’s at least a step up from point-and-click.
 You’re mostly stuck at a walk or a really slow run, holding down R2 to the point your fingers start to cramp.
 There is a lot to look at, though; while the environments do feel very boxed in and claustrophobic and because exploration really isn’t this game’s thing, Kian and Zoe do have a lot to say about talking bins and the like.

 This is one of those games where the story saves the day.
 And yes, it’s not perfect; this is a game for its existing fanbase, pure and simple.
 It assumes you know who the hell that woman is in the opening cutscene, so pro tip, game devs; don’t give your two female leads the exact same skin tone and hair colour, because it leads to very confused reviewers.
 There’s a whole tonne of world building and lore that doesn’t get explained because the game assumes you know it all already.
-Most notably, who April Ryan is, and why I… should really care?
+Most notably, who April Ryan is, and why I… should care?
 She’s a name, not a person.
 Same thing; why are the Azadi committing magical genocide?
-Admittedly, I haven’t finished the game yet (hence this being a one hour tour), but I’d really like to know this.
+Admittedly, I haven’t finished the game yet (hence this being a one hour tour, as I’m about halfway through), but I’d really like to know this.

 And whilst the dialogue can be pretty interesting, albeit poorly delivered, 99% of the time, the lack of motion capture and polish really does show, especially when the characters are interacting with each other.
-Zoe and Reza’s kissing scenes are awkward at best, and there’s one unintentionally hilarious moment when Kian walks in on an Azadi general allegedly sexually abusing a Dolmari girl.
+Zoe and Reza’s kissing scenes are awkward at best, the pronunciation Kian’s name keeps fluctuating, and there’s one unintentionally hilarious moment when Kian walks in on an Azadi general allegedly sexually abusing a Dolmari girl.
 When Kian bursts in, supposedly catching the guy in the act (see the screenshot above), all we see is the general kneeling down, the girl sitting on the floor and cowering, all stock still, until Kian (I quote, verbatim), threatens to “cut off his cock and shove it down his throat,” and punches him, really, really awkwardly, in the face.

 Now, you’re probably assuming I hate this game as much as I did The Technomancer.
 And that’s where you’re wrong.
 Because despite all of its flaws, Dreamfall Chapters’ story really, really shines through as something the team put a lot of love and effort into.
 The worlds feel alive, with their own cultures and mannerisms – they have their own gods, their own swearing, their own disasters, their own organised religions, political infighting… it goes on.
 It builds up.
 And most of all, it’s damn intriguing, because despite being really confused, most of the time, I did like what I was listening to.